SimonElbrink/g37-javfundamentals_4_test/README.md

-Juint Framework - 3rd party lib.
+# Juint Framework - 3rd party lib.

-What?
+### What?
-testing lib
+- testing lib
+- Helps us creating a testing environment.
+-

-Why?
+### Why?
-make sure that our code does what we intend it to do. breaking points, we know when it works.
+- Make sure that our code does what we intend it to do.
-*Refactoring
+- Helps understand the intentions of the program.
+- Helps when it's time to refactor.
+(Come back and upgrade at a later time.)

-How?
+### How?
-Pom.xml library
-Test "Scope"
+- Add dependency to Pom.xml
+- Used in Test "Scope".
-Import the classes
+- Import the class.
-Annotations = @Test, @Before, @After
+- Annotations = @Test, @Before, @After